Doctor of Philosophy

 In all cases, prior studies should include sufficient preparation to undertake the proposed research in a theologically related area.

-In exceptional cases, candidates may be admitted on the grounds of academic and/or professional attainments, including publications, in the theologically related area in which they wish to pursue research for the degree.
+In exceptional cases, candidates may be admitted on the grounds of academic and/or professional attainments, including publications, in the theologically related area in which they wish to pursue the research.

-Notwithstanding the provisions above, the College may require suitability for candidature to be by such examination or other work as determined by the College.
+Notwithstanding the provisions above, the Sydney College of Divinity may require suitability for candidature to be demonstrated by such examination or other work as determined by the Sydney College of Divinity.

-The College will decline to accept an applicant if it cannot offer supervision in the proposed field of research.
+The Sydney College of Divinity will decline to accept an applicant if it cannot offer supervision in the proposed field of research.